irisdiakoumi/irisdiakoumi/README.md

 - 🤓 A Computer Engineer with a few M.Eng. degree loose ends.
 Previous experience in GIS & Web Development, WordPress, CX & Technical Translation.
 - 🎯 2022 Goals: Going Full-Stack!
 Currently playing with C# and ASP.NET Core.
 - 💻 Projects: My technical blog and portfolio are aaaaalmost there!
 BRB.
-- ⏳ Hobbies: Board Game Marathons, Swimming, Cooking
+- ⏳ Hobbies: Board Game Marathons, Swimming, Cooking for Friends

 ### Languages and Tools:
 <p>